 BRS: Blended Retirement System.
-The military’s new retirement system, which extends benefits to about 85 percent of service members, even if they don’t serve a full 20 years.
-This system uses the Thrift Savings Plan, or TSP, described below.
+The military’s new retirement system, which extends benefits to about 85% of service members, even if they don’t serve a full 20 years.
+This system uses the Thrift Savings Plan described below.

 DEERS: Defense Enrollment Eligibility Reporting System.
 A database of military families and others entitled to receive TRICARE and other benefits.

 LES: Leave and Earning Statement.
 This bimonthly statement reports what you’ve earned, how much has been withheld for taxes, your leave balance and what allotments you have.
 Service members in the Air Force or Army may choose to receive their pay monthly, in which case the LES would be reported only once a month instead of twice.

 POC: Point of contact.
 The person you contact about a specific program or assignment.